Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![player info pop system new player](./images/player-info-pop-system-new-player.png)

-Select "1" under "Carrier:", and click "Add".
+Select "Carrier:" "1", and click "Add".
 Be careful not to add carrier 0, it will gift your main stellar system to the new player.
 Then click "Split carrier".
 It will create a new player as your direct subordinate in the next turn.
 You can tune the initial fuel and resources of the new player as a "Storage fraction" of your storage.